Forever Young (Alphaville album): Songs

 The band had planned to release "Forever Young" as their second single, to follow the success of "Big in Japan".
 However, record studio executives requested that the band release an additional song between the two singles, and as a result, "Sounds Like a Melody" was written and arranged in just two days.
 Of the experience, Gold said "the whole affair felt like an insult to our naive hippie instincts.
 Writing music exclusively for the sake of commercial success seemed like the sell-out of our virtual beliefs.
 On the other hand, did this not open up possibilities for wonderful games to play in the brave new world of pop music?".
 This corporate pressure caused Gold to dislike the song and he refused to play it live for over 15 years.

 Some songs they wrote for the album were sung in German ("Blauer Engel", "Traumtänzer", and "Leben Ohne Ende"), but none of the songs ended up making it on the actual release, instead being released as B-sides or on later retrospective albums.
 Colin Pearson, who co-produced the album, said that Marian Gold would occasionally have problems with lyrics, and then he would remember that Gold was writing in a foreign language.
+"Traumtänzer" stole its arrangement from Blancmange's song "Waves", but as the song was not released on the album at the time, its arrangement was never "fixed"; the song would eventually appear on the 2019 deluxe edition re-release of the album.